-Limited Liability Partnerships (“LLP”) has become a preferred choice over a period of time; Due to benefit of limited liability given alongwith flexibility of organising internal structure as a partnership firm based on mutual arrived agreement.
+Limited Liability Partnerships (“LLP”) has become a preferred choice over a period of time; Due to benefit of limited liability given along with the flexibility of organizing internal structure as a partnership firm based on mutually arrived agreement.

 However, alike companies, LLPs are also required by Limited Liability partnership Act, 2008 (“LLP Act”) to file various information and documents with the Registrar of Companies on a timely basis and non-compliance of same may attract heavy penalty and prosecution against defaulting persons.

 The government found a large default in compliance by LLPs such as default in filing of:

 - Form-3- Filing of LLP Agreement and changes therein.